What is the Priority Rivers Flood Risk Reduction Project?

 How will the community be involved?

 Initially, we worked with affected communities and stakeholders to build on what we already know about the size of floods and who they affect.
-We also asked the community to tell us about the places/things they were especially keen to protect in their local area.
-We also presented the initial river management reports and river management plans to communities through a series of meetings held in the areas of interest.
+We asked the community to tell us about the places/things they were especially keen to protect in their local area.
+We also presented the initial river management reports, flood maps and river management plans to communities through a series of meetings held in the areas of interest.

-In addition to this we also work closely with River Management Liaison Committees that help the council to plan and prioritise actions to reduce flood risk.
+In addition to this we also work closely with River Management Liaison Committees in a smaller number of catchments that help the council to plan and prioritise actions to reduce flood risk.
 These committees include Awanui, Kerikeri-Waipapa, Urban Whāngārei, Kaihu, Kaeo-Whangaroa, and Waitangi.

 If flood protection work is needed, who’ll pay?